abdillahrahman/producthub/README.md

 # 🛍️ ProductHub

-**ProductHub** is an Android application that showcases a list of products fetched from a remote API.
-It is built using modern Android development practices like Clean Architecture, Dependency Injection (Koin), and Reactive Programming.
+**ProductHub** is an Android application that showcases a list of products fetched from a remote API (FakeStoreAPI).
+It is built using Clean Architecture, Dependency Injection (Koin), and Reactive Programming.

 ---